'We did it!' Chile's Boric seals leftist revival with election win

 "I want equality, for us not to be as they call us, the 'broken ones,' more fairness in education, health and salaries," she said.
 "I want real change."

 The election was the nation's most divisive in decades, with the two candidates offering starkly different visions of the future.
-Kast https://www.reuters.com/world/americas/chiles-bolsonaro-hard-right-kast-..., 55, ran a law-and-order campaign and was a defender of former dictator Augusto Pinochet.
+Kast, 55, ran a law-and-order campaign and was a defender of former dictator Augusto Pinochet.

 Both candidates were from outside the centrist political mainstream that has ruled Chile since the return to democracy in 1990 after Pinochet's military dictatorship.
 Both moderated their positions in recent weeks to win over centrist voters.